superlinux/dia2sql/README.md

 # dia2sql
 Extract and generate the SQL code from a dia diagram that used the shapes database  menu item.
-The program is a console application. no GUI is involved.
+The program is a Debian Linux console application. no GUI is involved.

 To Build install the following packages.